Initial environment¶

 Lead to modulefile evaluation: yes (

-.
+reset is equivalent to restore __init__.
 It relies totally on

-sub-command that unsets current environment and restore
+restore sub-command that unsets current environment and restore

 initial environment, like done for any collection.

-sub-command can be changed with reset_target_state
+Behavior of reset sub-command can be changed with reset_target_state

 configuration option.

-As it evaluates modules, --force
+As it evaluates modules, --force, --auto and --no-auto options can

-sub-command.
-But, as for restore
+be set for reset sub-command.
+But, as for restore sub-command these

 options should have no impact, as: